How to Prepare and Ship a Package

 Maximum Weight by Carrier

 Measurements play into shipping rates differently than weights do.
-Generally, dimensions are thresholds rather than rates.
-However, if a package is very large or very small this can impact the shipping rate.
-If a parcel is heavy and small, it may qualify for cubic pricing.
+If packages are very large or very small this can impact the shipping cost.
+Additionally if a heavy parcel is also small, it may qualify for cubic pricing.
 If a parcel is very large and light, though, it may be charged based on its dimensional weight (also known as volumetric weight).

 |FedEx Ground||108″ in length, and 165″ in length plus girth|

 *Girth is the thickest part around a parcel.

 Have a Ship From Address and Ship To Address

 The third component that goes into a shipping rate is the distance between the sender and the receiver.
 While you may look at this in terms of pure distance between zip code and zip code, carriers rely on something called shipping zones.
 In the US, there are generally 9 zones.

 Once you have the above figured out, you’re ready to select the shipping service.
 A shipping service generally bases its rates on the distance, size, and weight of a parcel.
 But now, there is the addition of a fourth element: time.
 Carrier services generally charge higher rates for express services.
 While some services like First Class Mail rely heavily on weight, the reason for choosing a service is typically due to the delivery timeframe.
 Using a shipping calculator can help you determine the best shipping service.
 For instance, ShipStation offers a USPS shipping calculator to determine USPS shipping rates.

 Printing the shipping label requires you to have a printer, obviously.
 But the label doesn’t have to be on a label.
 A thermal label printer is a good idea if you are printing a lot of labels.
 But a regular desktop inkjet printer works just fine so long as you tape the label to the box and do not cover any of the barcode or recipient information that is able to be read or scanned.